amolps/amolps/README.md

 - Deep Learning
 - Generative AI and LLMs
 - Natural language processing
-- Experienced with TensorFlow, and Keras
+- Experienced with TensorFlow, Pytorch and Keras
 - Thrive on tackling complex challenges and leveraging technology to solve real-world problems. 🚀🧠

 #### Connect: